Customising the Gantt Chart Layout to Fit Within a Page or Section

 What does "customising the Gantt chart layout to fit within a page or section" mean?

-It means adjusting the Gantt chart's visual and spacing settings so the timeline, task rows, labels and other elements sit neatly inside a defined document area (a single page or a specific section).
-The aim is to present project timelines that look professional, fit the available space and remain easy to read.
+Customising the Gantt chart layout means adjusting the visual and spacing settings of the timeline so that task rows, labels, time scales and bars sit neatly inside a defined document area (a single page or a specific section).
+The goal is to ensure the chart looks professional, fits the available space, and remains easy to read when viewed, exported or printed.

 Why should I customise the Gantt chart layout in QuoteCloud?